 In 2003, Ganey covered U.S. Army operations in Iraq and recounted the chaos that had enveloped Baghdad.
 In his other assignments, he has been the projects editor for the Columbia Daily Tribune, and the St. Louis editor of the Gateway Journalism Review.

-Ganey has a bachelor’s degree in mass communications from Southern Illinois University at Edwardsville, and a master’s degree in journalism from the University of Missouri.
-He has taught news writing and reporting at the Missouri School of Journalism, and has been a visiting lecturer at journalism schools at the University of Oklahoma and Southern Illinois University-Carbondale.
+Ganey has a bachelor’s degree in mass communications from Southern Illinois University at Edwardsville and is a member of the SIUE Alumni Hall of Fame.
+He also earned a master’s degree in journalism from the University of Missouri where he taught news writing and reporting.
+Ganey has been a visiting lecturer at journalism schools at the University of Oklahoma and Southern Illinois University-Carbondale.

 He and his wife, Judy, live in Columbia, Missouri.